mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/release-notes/index.md

 #### Disclaimer

 -   The generated release artifacts will now untar in `./konvoy_v1.4.0/konvoy` instead of `./linux/konvoy_v1.4.0/konvoy`.
 -   The `nodePool.name` must be a valid Kubernetes label value in future release.
 This version of Konvoy prints a warning message if your nodePool names do not comply with the requirement.
 -   The Kommander and Dispatch addons are now in their own repos.
+-   Versions of Konvoy `v1.4.x` are not compatible and are not supported with [Kubernetes Base Addons](https://github.com/mesosphere/kubernetes-base-addons) `v2.x+` or [Kommander](https://d2iq.com/solutions/ksphere/kommander) `v1.1+`.
+    If you need addons that fall outside of this support please upgrade to the latest release of Konvoy.

 <p class="message--important"><strong>IMPORTANT: </strong>You must modify your <code>cluster.yaml</code> with these changes when upgrading from a previous version.
 You can also no longer use the <code>konvoy.mesosphere.io/v1alpha1</code> apiVersion in your <code>cluster.yaml</code> if you are also deploying Kommander or Dispatch.
 That API version did not support multiple addon repositories.</p>